 On the other hand, even the world’s developed cities share enormous challenges in the near future: the world’s economy has to fully decarbonize by 2050 to avoid a serious climate breakdown, and so far, not one city is “clean and green”.
 The 100 cities with the highest carbon emission footprint create about 20% of worldwide carbon emissions,1 and the highest-footprint cities that together host one billion people create about 63% of worldwide carbon emissions.2 This combination of a low number of entities with a high carbon footprint makes such cities the prime actors to avert a climate breakdown.

 Now what if there were a way to solve the infrastructure, pollution, carbon emission and social challenges of a city in a matter of 5-10 years, within the limits of the city’s budget, and in such a way that the solution can survive the lack of national support and even a global economic crisis.

 That is what this article is about: city-level economic autarky as a solution.
 In essence, it’s about cities dropping out of the globalized world economy to solve all their challenges locally, while keeping connected to the world at large by exchanging knowledge, data and people.

 This autarky applies foremost to cities with low to medium standard of living and serious infrastructure challenges, as the net increase in comfort will make citizens love autarky.
 But even in cities with a high standard of living, most proposals are possible if citizens are ecologically conscious.
 And most of the proposed solutions can also be adapted to local networks of villages and towns with a combined population of at least 50,000 people.

 1.2.
 The unexplored potential of informed autarky

 Autarky, or self-sufficiency, has a reputation of being backwards.
-Especially in fast developing areas, people go to cities to escape the self-sufficient but “primitive” life in villages with its hard work and inadequate supply with everything from household appliances to consumer goods and healthcare.
+Especially in fast developing areas, people go to cities to escape the self-sufficient but “primitive” life in villages with its hard work and inadequate supply of everything from household appliances to consumer goods and healthcare.